texfaq/texfaq.github.io/FAQ-clsvpkg.md

 to construct hyper-references within a document.

-On disc, class and package files only appear different by virtue of their name ''extension''&nbsp;&mdash; class files are called `*.cls` while package files are called `*.sty`.
+On disc, class and package files only appear different by virtue of their name "extension"&nbsp;&mdash; class files are called `*.cls` while package files are called `*.sty`.
 Thus we find that the LaTeX standard [`article`](https://ctan.org/pkg/article) class is represented on disc by a file called `article.cls`, while the [`hyperref`](https://ctan.org/pkg/hyperref) package is represented on disc by a file called `hyperref.sty`.

 The class vs.&nbsp;package distinction was not clear in LaTeX 2.09&nbsp;&mdash;
-everything was called a style (''document style'' or ''document style option'').
+everything was called a style ("document style" or "document style option").
 It doesn't really matter that the nomenclature has
 changed: the important requirement is to understand what other people are talking about.